Probability distribution: Cumulative distribution function

 Conversely, any function $F:\mathbb{R}\to\mathbb{R}$ that satisfies the first four of the properties above is the cumulative distribution function of some probability distribution on the real numbers.

-Any probability distribution can be decomposed as the sum of a discrete, an absolutely continuous and a singular continuous distribution, and thus any cumulative distribution function admits a decomposition as the sum of the three according cumulative distribution functions.
+Any probability distribution can be decomposed as the mixture of a discrete, an absolutely continuous and a singular continuous distribution, and thus any cumulative distribution function admits a decomposition as the convex sum of the three according cumulative distribution functions.

 Discrete probability distribution

 A discrete probability distribution is the probability distribution of a random variable that can take on only a countable number of values (almost surely) which means that the probability of any event $E$ can be expressed as a (finite or countably infinite) sum: